moleculerjs/moleculer-examples/blog/README.md

 docker-compose up
 ```

-_If you changed any source file, the app will be restarted._
+_If you change source files, the app will be restarted automatically._

 # License
 This repo is available under the [MIT license](https://tldrlegal.com/license/mit-license).